php-http/socket-client/README.md

  * remote_socket: Specify the remote socket where the library should send the request to

  Can be a tcp remote : tcp://hostname:port

  Can be a unix remote : unix://hostname:port

  Do not use a tls / ssl scheme, this is handle by the ssl option.

  If not set, the client will try to determine it from the request uri or host header.

- * timeout : Timeout for writing request or reading response on the remote
+ * timeout : Timeout in __milliseconds__ for writing request and reading response on the remote
  * ssl : Activate or deactivate the ssl / tls encryption
  * stream_context_options : Custom options for the context of the stream, same as [PHP stream context options](http://php.net/manual/en/context.php)